c2vi/htldoc/diplomarbeit/README.md

-# Die HTL Diplomarbeit
+# The HTL Diploma Thesis

-## Latex Vorlage
+## Latex Template
-zu finden in ./latex_template_htlinn, oder im Diplomarbeits Moodle Kurs: https://moodle2.htlinn.ac.at/course/view.php?id=399

-### Struktur
+The original template is in ./original_latex_template_htlinn, or it can be downloaded from the [diploma thesis moodle course](https://moodle2.htlinn.ac.at/course/view.php?id=399).
+In ./latex_template_htlinn is a modified version, to be used with the htldoc tool.

+## How to use it with htldoc

+TODO

+Documentation for all the options can be found in [./options.md](./options.md)

+### structure of the original_latex_template_htlinn
 - content
     - abstract.tex              Hier kommen das deutsche und englische Abstract rein
     - einleitung.tex            Grundsätzliches zur gesamten Arbeit, auch indiv.
 Aufteilung der Arbeiten